decidables/decidables/NOTES.md

 ## Notes

+Convert all code documentation to JSDoc format
+  Use tool to extract docs from code files and add to README?
 Fix test:watch test:file test:file:watch & document syntax
 Use MathML with embedded elements for equations?
 Universal bounds and step sizes for each parameter?